Oil is a vital lubricant in a well-functioning engine, but your spark plugs are not the place it should be.

 - Remove your valve cover using a screwdriver (this may be tough as silicone is often used to seal the valve cover).

-- Detach each spark plug wire (or coil pack) and use a spark plug socket to remove each bad spark plug.
+- Detach each spark plug wire (or coil pack) and use a spark plug socket to remove each bad spark plug and spark plug boot.

-- Remove your old gasket and/or O-ring seals from your cylinders.
+- Remove your old gasket and/or O-ring seals from your cylinder.

 - Clear off any traces of your old gasket on your valve cover using plastic tools (not a metal screwdriver).